rcharaba/RF_GUI_API/README.md

 - Scalability

 In this project, all folders, files, keywords, variables, and test cases have some meaning.
-When you are working in large teams duplicate work could be a problem, that way creating a clear project structure with folders/files and reusable keywords, pushing all new development in a git environment, recommending people to do code review this issue will be minimized.
-In this demo project, I'm not using suite files, I'm creating one file for TC, this is useful because when you have a large number of commits or changes different files can help to avoid merge conflict.
+When you are working in large teams duplicated work could be a problem, that way creating a clear project structure with folders/files and reusable keywords, pushing all new development in a GIT environment, recommending people to do code review this issue will be minimized.
+In this demo project, I'm not using suite files, I'm creating one file for TC, this is useful because when you have a large number of commits or changes, different files can help to avoid merge conflict.

 To keep maintainability, your keywords, variables, and test cases should be clear and user-oriented (BDD and ATDD technics).
 All low-level implementation should be abstracted in other keywords or in some cases should be moved to python scripts and imported as a library in Robot.